colaisr/research_flow/docs/PRODUCTION_DEPLOYMENT.md

 ## Overview

-This guide covers deploying Max Signal Bot to a single VM without Docker, following the architecture outlined in `MASTER_PLAN.md`.
+This guide covers deploying Research Flow to a single VM without Docker, following the architecture outlined in `MASTER_PLAN.md`.

 ## Pre-Deployment Checklist